scherersoftware/cake-cktools/README.md

 ```

 ## Sort table fields with SortableBehavior
 CkTools provides a behavior that allows manipulation of the (displayed) order of the records of a table.
 If you change the position of one field, the behavior will automatically change all the other fields' positions accordingly.
-To manipulate the positions you can use an ordinary form field or for example the Cake Frontend Bridge to enable js-based drag-and-drop interaction in the browser UI.
+To manipulate the positions you can use an ordinary form field or for example the Cake Frontend Bridge to enable JavaScript-based drag-and-drop interaction in the browser UI.

 ## Strict Passwords with StrictPasswordBehavior
 Activate the strict password requirements by setting the StrictPasswordBehavior in UsersTable; default Configuration is set in this example